 Teresa Sosa, an RN graduate, is excited for the job offers that have already started to come in.
 She credits a group of friends — the “wolf pack” — for supporting one another throughout the rigors of the program.

-Obtaining her pin is a crowning achievement after her hard work.
+Obtaining her pin is a crowning achievement.

 “It was very humbling,” she said.
 “It was an accomplishment.
 I have been wanting to be a registered nurse since high school, and I finally accomplished it.”